orlicekm/CsharpCourse/Lectures/Lecture09/PITCHME.md

 +++
 ### Presentation Model pattern
 * *In 2004*, Martin Fowler published his description of the Presentation Model
-* Represent the state and behavior of the presentation **independently of the GUI controls** used in the interface
+* Represents the state and behavior of the presentation **independently of the GUI controls** used in the interface
   * **MVVM is a specialized form of this pattern**

 +++